Vol 7: Secrets of Stags Ridge Vineyard

 The Journal | Vol. 7

 Like most good stories, this one starts with a few glasses of wine.
 And then a few walks through a vineyard.
 As a lover of fine wine and a seasoned businessman, Seven Apart founder Don Dady had always wanted to return to his roots and find the right piece of land to craft world-class wines.
-The perfect opportunity came about in August 2018 in the form of a very special vineyard located at the apex of Atlas Peak – an appellation that sits on the highest elevation in Napa’s wine region.
+The perfect opportunity came about in August 2018 in the form of a very special vineyard located at Atlas Peak – an appellation that sits on the highest elevation in Napa’s wine region.
 This is the story of Stags Ridge Vineyard.

 Great Wine Starts In The Vineyard